Xebia-Switzerland-AG/swiss-testing-day-2025-ta-tools/README.md

 2. From the root folder, run `./scripts/setup.sh` to install the required dependencies.
 3. From the root folder, run `./scripts/start_sut.sh` to start the System Under Test.
+4. If you cannot execute the `.sh`-file, try to give it access, like here: `chmod +x ./scripts/setup.sh`

 ### Running your tests